Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/introduction.md

 - ✅ Validates against PCGL data model schemas
 - 🔧 Handles format conversions and data type validation

-**User benefit**: Ensures your metadata meets PCGL standards before submission
+**User benefit**: Ensures your molecular metadata meets PCGL standards before submission

 ### 🧪 3.
 Data Validation
 **What it does**: Comprehensive quality checks on your data and metadata